unalignedcoder/webmin-ip-update/README.md

 1) Have Putty present on your machine;
 2) Customize the script, providing the path to the Plink executable (if not in `$PATH`);
 3) If you want the script to send a system notification when the IP has been changed, you need to make sure the [BurntToast](https://github.com/Windos/BurntToast) extension to PowerShell is installed.
+4) To run a PowerShell script on Windows, you need to set Execution Policy in PowerShell, using this command: `Set-ExecutionPolicy RemoteSigned` as Administrator.

 Furthermore, whether you are on Windows or Linux, you will have to customize the script, providing:
    - Path to the `miniserv.conf` file (usually `/etc/webmin/miniserv.conf`)